 IMPORTANT UPDATE

-Settlements have been reached with the Matsuo, Rubycon and Shizuki defendants.
+The Courts have approved the settlements reached with the Matsuo, Rubycon and Shizuki defendants.

 Electrolytic and Film Capacitors Class Actions